-No impairment of long-lived assets was recognized for the years ended December 31, 2021, 2022 and 2023, respectively. (note 10)
+Impairment of intangible assets recognized for the years ended December 31, 2022 2023 and 2024 was nil, nil and RMB18,720,464 respectively. (note 10)

 (q) Goodwill

 Goodwill represents the excess purchase price over the estimated fair value of net assets acquired in a business combination.